Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Experiment Design and Evaluation Strategy

 The purpose of this analysis is to evaluate the efficiency of SHAP and VoTE-XAI (relating to RQ2) by measuring the time required to generate explanations.
-Real-time threat detection in 5G networks requires fast and interpretable explanations to support immediate decision-making.
-If an explainability method is computationally expensive, it risks becoming impractical for deployment in security operations.
-However, slower methods can still be useful in forensic contexts.

-The analysis is based on a large TP alert set consisting of 1,200 samples, selected using the same procedure described in Section~\ref{sub:model}.
+Efficiency is fairly compared by measuring end-to-end explanation generation time under identical conditions (one single explanation per alert).
+In addition, we separately evaluate the efficiency of VoTE-XAI in computing all minimal explanations for each alert.